Jameshunter1/Portfolio/README.md

 # Getting Started

-This project was bootstrapped with Create-react-app.
+This project was bootstrapped with Create-next-app.

 ## Available Scripts